rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

       a metric that lives between 0 and 1

       :param x1: The spike time-series.
-      :type x1: np.array
+      :type x1: np.ndarray

       :returns: The difference of the values at the first peak and trough of the autocorrelogram.
-      :rtype: thetaMod (float)
+      :rtype: float

+      .. rubric:: Notes

-      NB This is a fairly skewed metric with a distribution strongly biased to -1 (although more evenly distributed than theta_mod_idxV2 below)
+      This is a fairly skewed metric with a distribution strongly biased to -1 (although more evenly distributed than theta_mod_idxV2 below)